chanzuckerberg/cellxgene-census/README.md

 Demonstration notebooks can be found [here](https://github.com/chanzuckerberg/cell-census/tree/main/api/python/notebooks).

 Below are 3 examples of common operations you can do with the Cell Census.
-As a reminder the reference documentation for the API can be accessed via `help()`:
+As a reminder, the reference documentation for the API can be accessed via `help()`:

 ```python
 import cell_census